 — Ryan Robinson (@TheRyanRobinson) January 4, 2016

-Here are my picks for the 73 best tools, apps, resources, browser extensions, plugins, and platforms that will help get your side business (or online business) to profitability.
+Here are my picks for the 73 best online business tools, apps, resources, browser extensions, plugins, and platforms that will help get your website (or online business) to profitability as quickly and inexpensively as possible.

 1. WordPress.
-In my opinion, having a WordPress hosted website is the absolute best balance between easy-to-setup website and scalable platform for future growth.
+In my opinion, having a WordPress hosted site is the absolute best balance between easy-to-setup website and scalable platform for future growth, especially if your online business model shows early positive growth signs.
 If you're new to setting up a visually appealing website, there are an incredible amount of online courses, tutorials, and free resources that can teach you how to get started with WordPress.
-One I've found to be very useful over the years, is Matt Banner's ultimate guide on how to make a website over on the OnBlast Blog.
+One free resource I've found to be very useful over the years, is Matt Banner's ultimate guide on how to make a website over on the OnBlast Blog.

-This free, simple to use Content Management System (CMS) gives you a basic website, published on one of their free default Theme templates in a matter of minutes.
-For more creative control and advanced features, you'll want to pick up more complex themes and plugins.
+The free, simple to use Content Management System (CMS) that WordPress gives you is a basic website, published on one of their free default Theme templates in a matter of minutes.
+For more creative control and advanced features that you'll eventually want to use for your online business, you'll want to pick up more complex themes and plugins.

-OptimizePress is the premier WordPress theme for creating conversion-optimized websites, and it's what I use to power this site.
+OptimizePress is the premier WordPress theme for creating conversion-optimized websites, and it's what I use to power my online business on the backend of this site.
 The amazingly simple visual live editor and template library enables you to very quickly build high converting landing pages, set up your blog, construct member portals, offer gated content, and so much more at an affordable price point.

 As an added bonus, all of the pages you'll create with OptimizePress are automatically fully responsive, so they'll display perfectly on mobile & tablets.
 The theme is regularly updated with new features, functionalities, and has an amazing support team to answer any questions you have once you get started.

-It's affordable (starting at $29/mo) and comes with every feature you need to build lists, quickly generate high-converting landing pages, set up automated emails, message subscribers, and includes numerous helpful email templates.
-It also integrates directly with WordPress and dozens of other important tools for website owners, so you can easily install visually appealing opt-in boxes and capture leads.
+It's very affordable (starting at $29/mo) and comes with every feature you need to build lists, quickly generate high-converting landing pages, set up automated emails, message subscribers, and includes numerous helpful email templates to start with.
+It also integrates directly with WordPress and dozens of other important tools for online business owners, so you can easily install visually appealing opt-in boxes and capture leads.
 If you want to take your email marketing seriously, check out ConvertKit today.

 4. Shopify.
 My very first online store ran on Shopify.
-Beyond just their easy-to-build online storefronts that you can host on your own custom domain, they've released a suite of tools and integrations that allow you to sell your products directly on Pinterest, Twitter, Facebook, and you can even embed shopping carts directly into your existing website.
+Beyond just their easy-to-build online business storefronts that you can host on your own custom domain, they've released a suite of other online business tools and integrations that allow you to sell your products directly on Pinterest, Twitter, Facebook, and you can even embed shopping carts directly into your existing website.

 With low monthly and per-sale transaction fees on top of a free trial, Shopify is a great option for selling products online without going through the complicated process of custom-building an online store directly into your website.